Custom Search

 Exercise

-The Briard are working dogs and will become restless and can develop behavioral problems if they are not exercised enough.
+The Briard is a working dog and will become restless and can develop behavioral problems if not exercised enough.
 They need to go on a long daily walk, or run alongside your bicycle.
 They make an excellent jogging companion and also enjoy a good swim.
 They are ideally suited to defense dog/police dog trials.

 Life Expectancy